geftactics/stumblefunk.org.uk/frontend/README.md

 # Web-UI

-My first ever attempt at React, after never having used it before.
-Don't judge ;)
+My first ever attempt at React.
+Never touched it before this, so don't judge ;)

-TODO:
-- Totals
-- Ticket List
-- Vehicle List

 In the project directory, you can run: